valeth/valeth/README.md

 I use GitHub mostly as a git mirror.

-Most of my projects are hosted on [GitLab].
+Most of my projects are hosted on [GitLab] or my personal Gitea instance.

 ---